z0x010/treasurebox/README.md

 ## Requirements

   - A Computer, any recent PC should be fine
-  - A USB Key to install TreasureBox onto
+  - A USB Drive to install TreasureBox onto
   - A network connection for your computer, with a DHCP server.
 Usually, this means your DSL/Cable/WiFi router.

 ## Use Cases